General Info FAQ

 Prior to your first visit forms will be sent to your email address to gather pertinent medical history.
 This information will be reviewed at the first visit and a physical exam will be completed to determine the cause of the issue.
 The physical exam will include an assessment of posture, scar tissue mobility and muscle function.
 An internal vaginal or intrarectal examination may be completed to accurately assess the pelvic floor muscles, as this is the only way to reach them.
 No speculum is ever used, and as the evaluation is only ever done to patient tolerance, it does not hurt.
 This exam is not necessary for every patient, so during each evaluation it is discussed with the patient what the best course of action will be.

 Physical therapy is covered by most insurance providers.
 The Perfect Pelvis is a licensed physical therapy provider in Missouri.
-At this time, we are in-network with Blue Cross Blue Shield.
+At this time, we are in-network with Blue Cross Blue Shield, The Quick Trip Group and we are approved as a non-network provider for Tri-care (we will file all paperwork for you with all three of these insurances.)
 For other insurances, we can mail in a “superbill” for you so that you can recieve reimbursement for your out-of-network benefits.
 Reimbursement varies depending on your insurance plan.

 Children have the same muscles that adults do, but the treatment will often vary somewhat.
 Internal examinations are never done on children.
 Common treatments may include external biofeedback, habit retraining, and education as well as recommendations for diet and positioning.
 Exercises and relaxation of the pelvic floor is often included as well.